 AIM is proud to support the RAISE Family Caregivers Act.
 Similar to the National Alzheimer’s Project Act (NAPA) which has helped advance critical Alzheimer’s legislation, RAISE would require the Department of Health and Human Services (HHS) to develop, maintain, and periodically update a National Family Caregiving Strategy.

 At least 60 percent of individuals with Alzheimer’s will wander at some point during their lifetime.
-For this reason, AIM supports Kevin and Avonte’s Law which reauthorizes a Department of Justice program to help local law enforcement officials quickly identify people with Alzheimer’s who wander and reunite them with their families.
+For this reason, AIM supports Kevin and Avonte’s Law (S. 2070/H.R.
+4221) which reauthorizes the Missing Americans Alert Program to help local law enforcement officials quickly identify people with Alzheimer’s who wander and reunite them with their families.
+Help AIM grow support for this critical legislation by taking action today.

 As Congress continues its work, AIM and the Alzheimer’s Association will prioritize policies that work to improve support for the Alzheimer’s caregiver community, and we will need your support to encourage Congress to act.